spdk/spdk/scripts/perf/nvmf/README.md

   option in Target and Initiator configuration sections.
 - `sysstat` package must be installed for SAR CPU utilization measurements.
 - `bwm-ng` package must be installed for NIC bandwidth utilization measurements.
-- `pcm` package must be installed for pcm, pcm-power and pcm-memory measurements.
+- `pcm` package must be installed for pcm CPU measurements.

 ### Optional